Our Team is here to help. Enter your Message below and one of our advisors will contact you shortly.

 In the words of Coach John Wooden, “The most important thing in the world is family and love.”
 That is why our clients take the time to not simply manage wealth for themselves but to plan the most effective ways to transfer it to the next generation through estate plans and trusts, tax strategies, investments, insurance, real estate, business succession planning, and the like.
 Doing so can position their children and grandchildren to achieve financial security and confidence earlier in life – and allow them to focus their time on pursuing their passions and purpose in life.
 This requires multi-generational planning, as the next generation will also have to understand the dynamics of the estate plan and have a plan for the new money that will be transferred to them.

 There is no question that divorce is a stressful time for everyone involved.
 This is especially true when trying to understand and make sense of the complete financial picture – from understanding total assets to sizing up marital debt.
 Additional anxiety is created when the individuals involved in a divorce begin to think about what’s next for them – from day-to-day living to managing the financial needs of their children and grandchildren to retirement and estate planning.
 For many people, it can be a lonely time – especially in divorces after the age of 50.
 That is why financial planning is essential at this critical time in life – as it will help set a new foundation to empower people for what’s next in life.

 Many people who have worked for long periods of time with public companies find themselves with large, concentrated stock positions.
-Given the stock market’s amazing run over the past 10 years, that one stock can represent a large percentage of their net worth.
 They realize that selling the stock will create significant capital gains.
 They also realize that holding the stock during a market downturn will diminish the stock’s value and take time (sometimes years) to rebuild – an especially challenging scenario for those nearing or already in retirement.